Niloufar Talebi, photo by Devlin Shand

 Grants are made in support of the following practices:

 Visual Arts, including the exhibition of painting and sculpture

 Organizational support is provided for arts organizations and intermediary programs providing support for individual artists, this can include access to financial support, professional development, networking and career advancement opportunities.

 The foundation will not fund: organizations whose overall budget is greater than $2.5 million dollars, capital expansion, endowment funds, seed grants, scholarships, direct individual awards, or research and planning.

-Funding decisions will be issued.
+Grant decisions will be issued.

 New Works Grants will have a grant period of 12 months.
 Projects must be produced within 12 months from the date of receiving funding.